Sumu-Ning/AES/README.md

 # AES algorithm implementation by ABAP

-ABAP Utilities for AES encryption, decryption
+ABAP Utilities for AES encryption, decryption under MIT License.

 Actual Implementation is done by the more generic Rijndael way, and AES is treated as a special case.